stefanspringer1/SwiftXML/README.md

 ### Reading and setting attributes

 The attributes of an element can be read and set via the “index notation”.
-If an attribute is not set, `nil` is returned; reversely, settign an attribute to `nil` results in removing it.
+If an attribute is not set, `nil` is returned; reversely, setting an attribute to `nil` results in removing it.

 Example: